Political Science Internships

 For information contact:

-Political Science Internship Coordinator: Dr. JoAnna Brown (firstname.lastname@example.org)
+Political Science Internship Coordinator: Dr. Terri Jett (firstname.lastname@example.org)

 There are a variety of exciting opportunities for internships, especially in Indianapolis.
 In recent years, for example, Butler students have interned with the Democratic and Republican party caucuses in the Indiana legislature; the Mayor's Office; the Governor's Office; and numerous organizations that lobby with the State legislature, as well as activist and community groups and not-for-profit organizations.
 Additional information about internships may be obtained from the Liberal Arts and Sciences Career Advisor, Jeremy Walthall (JH218).